 - Wine Quality and Customer Satisfaction

 The Lodi Winegrowers Workbook, Second Edition is free to all winegrape growers within Crush District 11.
-Contact Matthew Hoffman, the Grower Program Coordinator, at email@example.com or (209) 367-4727.
+To pick up a copy contact the Lodi Winegrape Commission at (209) 367-4727.
 Others can purchase the workbook directly from the publisher.